ark-aces/aces-backend/README.md

   externally and pass only the message token in Ark transactions.

 - The SmartBridge Listener tokenizes messages in a centralized way.
-It would be nice to decentralize this using Sia or some other distributed content network.
+It would be nice to decentralize this using LBRY or some other distributed content network.

 ## Example Consumer